Tutorial: Load data and run queries on an Apache Spark cluster in Azure HDInsight

 Create a dataframe from a csv file

-Applications can create dataframes directly from files or folders on the remote storage such as Azure Storage or Azure Data Lake Storage; from a Hive table; or from other data sources supported by Spark, such as Cosmos DB, Azure SQL DB, DW, etc. The following screenshot shows a snapshot of the HVAC.csv file used in this tutorial.
+Applications can create dataframes directly from files or folders on the remote storage such as Azure Storage or Azure Data Lake Storage; from a Hive table; or from other data sources supported by Spark, such as Cosmos DB, Azure SQL DB, DW, and so on.
+The following screenshot shows a snapshot of the HVAC.csv file used in this tutorial.
 The csv file comes with all HDInsight Spark clusters.
 The data captures the temperature variations of some buildings.